Journal of Piano Research

 Canadian pianist, Diana Dumlavwalla, is Associate Professor of Piano Pedagogy at Florida State University.
 Previously, Diana taught at Western University where she developed the faculty’s inaugural doctoral piano pedagogy course.
 Additionally, she has held adjunct positions at the University of Toronto, University of Windsor, and Wilfrid Laurier University.
 She also serves as a member of the Royal Conservatory of Music’s College of Examiners and adjudicates at local, regional, and state/provincial competitions.

 Diana’s research has been featured in journals such as the International Journal of Music Education, American Music Teacher, Piano Magazine, and Canadian Music Teacher.
-She has been involved in many webinars and digital projects for The Frances Clark Center and the Royal Conservatory and is serving as President of the Florida State Music Teachers Association from 2021-2023.
+She has been involved in many webinars and digital projects for The Frances Clark Center and the Royal Conservatory, and served as President of the Florida State Music Teachers Association from 2021-2023.
 Diana was awarded the 2018 and 2021 MTNA e-Journal Article of the Year and was named Florida State University’s 2023 Advisor of the Year.

 As a soloist and chamber musician, Diana has performed across three continents.
 She has appeared at the Burgos Conservatory Concert Hall in Spain, Jan Deyl Conservatory in the Czech Republic, University of Toowoomba in Australia, Pałac Małachowskich in Poland, the Royal Conservatoire of Scotland, and many venues in London, U.K. She has also been featured in numerous concert series throughout the United States and Canada.